TREASURIES-US long-term yields hit fresh nine-month highs after data

 "The market is still pricing in a 30% hike by the November (FOMC) meeting," said Subadra Rajappa, head of U.S. rates strategy at Société Générale in New York.

 Shorter-term yields edged lower following the data.
-The two-year yield US2YT=RR, which is more closely linked with monetary policy expectations, was down 1.6 bps at 4.874%.
+The two-year yield US2YT=RR, which is more closely linked with monetary policy expectations, was last at 4.885%.

-As a result, the yield curve between two-year and 10-year Treasuries US2US10=TWEB, a key measure of recession sentiment, narrowed its inversion further to -69.6 bps - the tightest spread in two months.
-It last stood at minus 71 bps, continuing its steepening trend over the last three sessions.
+As a result, the yield curve between two-year and 10-year Treasuries US2US10=TWEB, a key measure of recession sentiment, narrowed its inversion further to minus 69.6 bps - the tightest spread in two months.
+It last stood at minus 70.60 bps, continuing its steepening trend over the last three sessions.

 Despite the improved market sentiment, billionaire investor William Ackman said on Wednesday his hedge fund Pershing Square Capital Management had bet against 30-year Treasury bonds.
 He cited higher defense costs, energy transition and greater worker bargaining power as factors fueling further inflation.